URiem/art-school/README.md

 ![Contact](documentation/signup.png)

-4. **Gallery Page** with a wealth of images that will give a feel and impression of the space.
+4. **Gallery Page** with a wealth of images that will give a feel and impression of art produced by staff and students at the space.

 ![Gallery](documentation/gallery.png)

+5. **404 Page** - a simple 404 Error page is also included.

 ### Skeleton

-As described in the previous section with the aid of wireframes, the website includes for pages, which all have a consistent header and footer.
+As described in the previous section with the aid of wireframes, the website includes four pages, which all have a consistent header and footer.
 The home page includes several calls to action, which link to the about page and the contact page.
 The gallery has an interactive caption feature.
 Here are more details of the various page features:

 #### Header
 <details>